Are you achieving your goals and dreams, or are you distracted by things which aren’t important to you?

 What’s Your Purpose?

-With all that is going on in your life, take a step back.
-What makes you most happy?
 For some people, it’s connecting with others and being social.
 For others, like myself, it’s about building and creating things that weren’t there before.

 What’s your goal in life?
 What’s your purpose?
+What is important to you?

 I love asking these questions because starting with why is something that is most important.